Abdelkebir-Amine/Garderie/README.md

-# Garderie
+# About "Garderie"
 School management Web application. <br>
-PS: Application for a French client.
+PS: The application for a French customer.